fossasia/pslab-expeyes/Sensor-Plugins-Developed.md

-### Applications of Sensor Plug-ins developed for GSoC-2015 Project
+### List of Sensor Plug-ins developed for GSoC-2015 Project

 ####1.
 Accelerometer
 Sensor Used:    ADXL 335 - Three axis